SoniAnmol/Modelling-Dutch-Energy-Communities/README.md

 ## Model

+This project takes a case study approach for the model.
+This model is based in Hazeldonk region of Breda in North Brabant province of the Netherlands.
+Municipality of Breda has expressed interest in a community energy project for the region for promoting sustainability, energy autonomy and community building.
+Apart from this, Breda municipality also extended support in data collection and connecting with key actors for the project.

+The composition of energy community is as follows:
+1. Residential houses: 150 starter apartments in two buildings (75 each).
+2. Schools: 2 School buildings.
+3. Office buildings:
+4. Municipality Bus-EV charging stations/terminal: 1 charging station.

 ### Conceptualisation

 This is the initial conceptualisation of the model.
 This project is still in development and the conceptualisation is